axkh/concours-polytechnique-supports/README.md

 ## Purpose of this project

-The goal of this repository is to provide a long-term preparation and discussion platform for future candidates.
+The goal is to provide a long-term preparation and discussion platform for future Cambodian candidates.

 This project aims to: